Atsushi Nakajima (Bungo Stray Dogs): In Bungo Stray Dogs

 Following the Guild's demise, Atsushi is conflicted about learning that someone who mistreated him at the orphanage died in a traffic accident.
-He is initially happy about the person's death, but he also realizes that the abuse he suffered made him a stronger person.
 When a group known as the Rats in the House of the Dead, led by Fyodor Dostoyevsky, infects the leaders of the Port Mafia and the detective agency with a deadly virus, Atsushi finds himself once again fighting the mafia.
 However, the return of the mentor of the leaders of both groups, Natsume Sōseki, leads to another alliance between the factions.
 Atsushi and Akutagawa search for the person responsible for the virus and face a Rats member named Ivan Goncharov.
 During the battle, when Atsushi is weakened, Akutagawa gives him strength.
 Atsushi comes to the conclusion that, while he understands his torturer, he is sad because he never got the chance to kill him.
 Although victorious, the duo do not find the origin of the virus.
 As their superiors search for them, Atsushi and Akutagawa decide to have a fight in the next six months to end their rivalry.

 While preparing to face Akutagawa, Atsushi is attacked by Nikolai Gogol, one of Fyodor's partners from the terrorist organization Decay of Angels, and is wounded.
 The agency blames Decay of Angels for a murder inspired by a scene from a book Fitzgerald was looking for.
 After Atsushi recovers, he and Kyoka learn that Dazai has been imprisoned.
 However, they manage to receive orders from him.
 In order to save the agency, they are told to erase the content of the book the Angels used.
+As the Agency faces defeat, they form an alliance with Fitzgerald and later the mafia.
+Across the multiple fights, it is revealed there is another person above Dostoevsky, the leader of the Decay of Angels is Ōchi Fukuchi, the leader of the Hunting Dogs.
+Fydor then proceeds to create a singularity using the Sword which was previously imbedded in Bram's body and turning Fukichi into a God called Amenogozen.
+With help from his later caretaker who was posing as Dazai in hallucinations to support him, Atsushi manages to defeat Amenogozen and then manages to corner and kill Fyodor with help from the allies.
+Afterwards, the Detective Agency is forced to close, and Atsushi finds himself in another dimension when Kyoka gives him a page of the Book.